 Too often it's easy to complain about our church leaders; it's much harder to submit to them as God calls us to do.
 But as we see in the opening verse, the Lord calls us to submit to God-honoring leaders in a way that makes them glad to do their jobs.
 Let's submit to those whom God has appointed, so that we can enjoy the many benefits that God provides through their service.

 Benediction and Final Greetings (vv.
 20–21)

 At this epistle's end, we find the author’s pastoral benediction.
 His final words to readers include one of Scripture’s most famous farewells.
-He asks that God, who puts all things together and makes everything whole, made a lasting mark through the sacrifice of Jesus, the sacrifice of blood that sealed the eternal new covenant, and led Jesus, our Great Shepherd, up and alive from the dead, to make us into what gives him the most pleasure.
+He asks God, who puts all things together and makes everything whole and made a lasting mark through the sacrifice of Jesus — the sacrifice of blood that sealed the eternal new covenant — leading Jesus, our great Shepherd, up and alive from the dead, to make us into what gives him the most pleasure.

 20Now may the God of peace, who through the blood of the eternal covenant brought back from the dead our Lord Jesus, that great Shepherd of the sheep, 21equip you with everything good for doing his will, and may he work in us what is pleasing to him, through Jesus Christ, to whom be glory for ever and ever.
 Amen (13:20–21).